Short-Term Side Effects of Proviron

 Diet and Nutrition:

-Liver-Supportive Foods: Consuming foods that support liver health can help mitigate potential hepatotoxic effects.
-These include leafy greens, cruciferous vegetables (such as broccoli and Brussels sprouts), garlic, and foods rich in antioxidants like berries and nuts.
+Liver-Supportive Foods: Eat foods that ease the liver's workload: leafy greens, cruciferous vegetables (broccoli, Brussels sprouts), garlic, and antioxidant-rich foods like berries and nuts.

-Heart-Healthy Diet: To counteract the negative effects on cholesterol levels, a heart-healthy diet is recommended.
-This includes plenty of fruits, vegetables, whole grains, lean proteins (such as fish and poultry), and healthy fats (like those found in avocados, olive oil, and nuts).
-Reducing intake of saturated fats, trans fats, and processed sugars can help maintain optimal cardiovascular health.
+Heart-Healthy Diet: To offset the cholesterol shifts, lean into fruits, vegetables, whole grains, lean proteins (fish, poultry), and healthy fats from avocados, olive oil, and nuts.
+Cut saturated fats, trans fats, and added sugar.

 Regular Exercise and Cardiovascular Health: